-A recovery plan runs a series of steps that must be performed in a specific order.
+A recovery plan runs a series of steps that must be performed in a specific order for a given workflow such as a planned migration or reprotect.
 You cannot change the order or purpose of the steps, but you can insert your own steps that display messages and run commands.

 Site Recovery Manager runs different recovery plan steps in different ways.

 - Some steps run during all recoveries.

 - Some steps run only during test recoveries.

 - Some steps are always skipped during test recoveries.

 - Some steps run only with stretched storage.